jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on machine learning in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

 Instructors:
 - Dr. James Scott.
-Office hours on M T W, 12:30 to 1:15 PM, CBA 6.478.
+Office hours on M T W, 12:30 to 1:15 PM, WEL 5.224G.
 - Dr. David Puelz.
 Office hours on M T W, 4-4:45p in CBA 6.444.

 ## Exercises

 The exercises are [available here](exercises/).
-These are due Monday, August 14th at 5 PM, U.S central time.
+These are due Sunday, August 18th at 11:59 PM, U.S central time.
 Pace yourself over the next few weeks, and start early on the first couple of problems!

 ## Outline of topics